aggregat4/dendriform/JOURNAL.md

 Decided to leave both rollup and webpack in the build.
 I can't really decide at the moment which I prefer.
 Features seem similar (at least for me), and bundle size seems about the same.
 Should I use the number/size of the dependencies as a guide?
 Is the bundle analyzer plugin an argument?
 Rollup seems to be faster though.

 Tree shaking is problably not very effective for me because I have few dependencies, and of those that I have I use most of them.
 It would be nice if it could strip down dexie but I'm not sure it is able to.

+## 16.8.2019 - Or Why Firefox Threw an Uncaught Exception

+Apparently Firefox does not support IndexedDB in private mode.
+I was using that for testing and was getting a very non-debuggable uncaught exception which turned out to be in Dexie which could not create the IndexedDB databases.
+This was originally a privacy feature but has been logged as a bug for over 7 years.
+Apparently they are working on it.